 Fruits and vegetables are highly susceptible to spoilage microorganisms.
 The fruit and vegetable industry can use the ozone system to destroy pathogenic microbes, spoilage microbes, and mycotoxins.

-The micro-organisms adhered to the milk contact surface are hard to destroy.
-Ozone is a safe, cost-effective, and eco-friendly alternative to chloride-based sanitizers, Ozone is a powerful oxidizing agent active against a wide range of micro-organisms and is effective for biofilm removal.
+The microorganisms adhered to the milk contact surface are hard to destroy.
+Ozone treatment is a safe, cost-effective, and eco-friendly alternative to chloride-based sanitizers; Ozone is a powerful oxidizing agent active against a wide range of microorganisms and is effective for biofilm removal.

 The food industry can use Ozone for surface disinfection, sanitation of food plant equipment, sanitation of pipelines, and many other disinfection applications.

-Our customers often ask us if ozone can be used in their food processing or sanitizing process.
+Our customers often ask us if Ozone can be used in their food processing or sanitizing process.
 The answer is simple.
-Because ozone is the strongest and fastest active oxidizer commercially available today, it will work in any application where other sanitizers have been used, only faster and cheaper.
-Making the whole process not only efficient but also environmentally friendly.
+Because Ozone is the most potent and fastest active oxidizer commercially available today, it will work in any application where other sanitizers have been used, only quicker and cheaper—making the whole process efficient and environmentally friendly.